chengpeng1116/MarkerGeneBERT/README.md

 a natural language processing (NLP) system designed to extract critical information from the literature regarding species, tissues, cell types, and cell marker genes in the context of single-cell sequencing studies

 ## docker image <https://hub.docker.com/repository/docker/chengpeng1116/markergenebert/>
-We provide Docker images (markergenebert.image) and Dockerfile for building, and we recommend using Docker containers that have already been set up, as some models that build MarkerGeneBert have a large amount of data and are affected by download speed<br>
+We provide Docker images (chengpeng1116/markergenebert:V1) and Dockerfile for building, and we recommend using Docker containers that have already been set up, as some models that build MarkerGeneBert have a large amount of data and are affected by download speed<br>
 When building a container using Dockerfile, we suggest downloading the wget models in advance and building the Docker container by docker run -v your_local_download_path:/opt/spacy_model